stress-free/config/README.md

 Next create configuration files for each of your environments (e.g. `test.json`, `development.json`, `staging.js`, `production.json`, etc).
 It is recommended that these files be JSON files and only house the configurations that will be changed versus what is in `common`.
 If your `NODE_ENV` doesn't match any file in here, it will be skipped entirely and fall back to the `common` configuration.

 Finally, you may optionally have a `secrets.{js|json}` file for secrets.
-This file should NOT be committed to the codebase, and instead injected during the build process from some secure vault system.
+This file should NOT be committed to the codebase, and instead injected during the build process from some secure vault system. `secrets.{js|json}` files are not supported in the browser version of the `config` library.
+API keys needed in front end code should be carefully considered and added to `common` or env specific config.

 For front end projects, inside your `config` folder you must include an `index.js` file that exports all the configuration files as a default export.